Installing on Mac OS X

 - Double-click the downloaded .zip installation file to extract the server.
 This creates a single folder, the Couchbase Server.app application.

-- Drag-and-drop Couchbase Server.app to your chosen installation folder, such as the system /Applications folder.
+- Drag-and-drop Couchbase Server.app to the system /Applications folder.

 After the installation completes, double-click on Couchbase Server.app to start Couchbase Server.
 The Couchbase Server icon appears in the menu bar on the right-hand side.
 If the server was not configured, the setup process can be completed from the Couchbase Web Console.